Embodied Trauma and Healing

 12 – Conclusion

-Anna Westin is an Honorary Visiting Fellow at St. Mary’s University, Bakhita Centre for Research on Slavery, Exploitation and Abuse and an Honorary Visiting Lecturer at The University of Kent.
+Anna Westin is an Honorary Visiting Fellow at St. Mary’s University, Bakhita Centre for Research on Slavery, Exploitation and Abuse, Lecturer at St. Mellitus College, and an Honorary Visiting Lecturer at The University of Kent.
 She is also Director of The JAM Network UK, a survivor-focused anti-trafficking community.

 'Etymologically linked to the act of piercing, trauma carries with itself the Sanskrit sense of moving to the other side – now associated with the meaning of being ‘trespassed’, violated, invaded, lacerated: a body-mind-soul perforation.
 Anna Westin’s conversations are a deep journey through and out of the mystery of the black hole of the experience of trauma.
 Determinately stitched together by existential phenomenology – Lévinas’ reading chiefly, but also Merleau-Ponty and Ricoeur’s thought – this narrative travel unravels, land after land, the complex geography of trauma.
 The mapping is multidimensional, in time, space, and perspective, yet woven along three foundation axes: the embodied self, the other, and place.
 With a self-reflexive and hermeneutical sail, Westin accompanies readers through an oceanic corpus stretching from Greco-Roman mythology, where suffering could transform us in stone, to dystopian Anthropocenic views around the eco-traumatic effects on humans of ecological disintegration.
 In high seas, readers navigate early analytic accounts of trauma, Freudian and post-Freudian psychoanalytic debates, van der Kolk and Levine somatic readings, the arrival of PTSD taxonomy and its critiques, phenomenological views around the relational, linguistic, corporeal and situated founding of the (traumatised) subject, up to explorations of collective, historico-political trauma – in the Isreali-Palestinian conflict, the Canadian First Nations issue and slavery and colonisation at large, the discourse of universal human rights of children in the context of human trafficking.
 Routes of healing are finally depicted, where mainstream conceptions of healing are questioned and paradigms of verbal catharsis are sailed through, to land into relational and body-based practices which focus on the body, the spirit, society and our homes/places/lands.